hankshyu/STN-Network/README.md

 ## Experiment Result

 Below show the result of each module testing with 4 different setups on the Cifar-10 dataset.
 Each module were tested with no STN setup (called Control group), STN, STN1 and STN2.
+We test the above mentioned setting on 3 different dataset:
+- Cifar-10
+- Caltech 101
+- Chinese Traffic Sign Database

-The expermintent leads to a result as below:
+The expermintental result of all settings on Cifar-10 is presented as below:

 <table>
   <tr>